 Why was it difficult?

 A residential deal is typically based on an affordability model which considers a client’s ability to service a commitment monthly.
-At the time of application, my client had just finished one job and was taking a short sabbatical before starting a new position and therefore had no income to evidence.
-For this type of deal this would automatically be a concern at the credit application stage.
+At the time of application, my client had just finished one job and was taking a short sabbatical before starting a new position.
+She, therefore, had no income to evidence.
+For this type of deal, this would automatically be a concern at the credit application stage.